 Under coronavirus strain, U.S. doctors decry shortages of medicine, equipment

-DOCTORS PLEAD FOR HELP In New York state, where there have been 44,635 cases and 519 deaths, Governor Andrew Cuomo has said any coronavirus scenario would overwhelm the healthcare system.

-After turning a convention center into a temporary hospital in a week, the state plans to build eight temporary hospitals in a campaign to increase the number of hospital beds from 53,000 to 140,000.
-Some hospitals are converting cafeterias and atriums into space to house intensive care patients.

-A number of hotels in New York City, including the famed Plaza Hotel, the St. Regis and the Four Seasons, will make rooms available to medical workers fighting coronavirus or to non-critical care patients, Cuomo said.
+A number of hotels in New York City, including the famed Plaza Hotel, the St. Regis and the Four Seasons, will make rooms available to medical workers fighting coronavirus or to non-critical care patients, New York Governor Andrew Cuomo said.
 A little luxury would be welcomed by doctors and nurses working long hours while exposing themselves to the virus and coping with the loss of patients.

-On Friday, the announcement of the death of Kious Kelly, a nurse manager at New York's Mount Sinai Hospital, highlighted the sacrifices being made by medical professionals.
-"I remember him running crazy, checking on us and making sure we were OK," Diana Torres, a nurse at Mount Sinai, told Reuters.

-Torres and other colleagues have also infused their tributes with angry messages about the shortages.
-"It seems like we are fighting the government, (the hospital) administration and the virus," Torres said.
-"We can tackle one, but not all at once."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)